11 Cans Of Fruit I Recommend

 How can I use Del Monte® Red Grapefruit?

 I love grapefruit, and these cans are no exception.
-They taste better after placing a can in the refrigerator and chilling them before serving.
-I have added them to fruit salads or just eaten them out of the can.
+They taste better when a can is chilled in the refrigerator before serving.
+I’ve added them to fruit salads or just eaten them out of the can.
 We love the light syrup varieties.

 5. Dole® Mandarin Oranges (in light syrup)